-The Gaia GPS map catalog now includes historical wildfires in the U.S. from 2000 to 2016.
-The new interactive premium overlay displays wildfire areas in shades of red on the map, and tapping lets you see the official name, year and acreage of the fire.
+The Gaia GPS map catalog now includes historical wildfires in the U.S. from 2000 to 2018.
+The new interactive premium overlay displays wildfire areas in shades of red on the map, with more recent fires colored brighter shades of red.
+In the iOS app, you can tap on a fire to see the official name, year and acreage of the fire.

 Why use the Wildfire Overlay?